 The Senior Seminar (MUSA4941) is ordinarily open only to senior music majors.
 The Seminar entails a series of weekly projects allowing majors to investigate issues in depth with special emphasis in one of the areas listed above (history, cultural studies, or performance).
 The Seminar serves as preparation for a senior project with supervised reading, research, writing, and discussion.

 - Electives: (6 credits)

 Students choose a minimum of two 3-credit courses in whatever category is appropriate to their particular interest, whether it is in music theory and composition, performance, history, or cultural studies.
 Students with a performance emphasis must have three semesters of private instruction for credit.
 Three semesters of private instruction for credit may be used as an elective only upon completion of the juries at the end of each semester of lessons.

 - Performance Ensemble Experience: (minimum of two semesters)

-Each major must have two semesters of experience in ensemble performance in some capacity and may choose from any organized performance group at Boston College (such as Boston College Symphony Orchestra, Chamber Music Ensemble, Popular Styles Ensemble, Irish Traditional Music classes, University Chorale, the Middle Eastern Ensemble, West African Drumming and Dance, Voices of Imani, Liturgy Arts Group, student a cappella group, BC bOp, Marching Band, Wind Ensemble, etc.), through more informal student groups (by consultation with the Director of the Undergraduate Program in Music), or through private lessons.
+Each major must have two semesters of experience in ensemble performance in some capacity and may choose from any organized performance group at Boston College (such as the Boston College Symphony Orchestra, Chamber Music Ensemble, Popular Styles Ensemble, Irish Traditional Music classes, University Chorale, the Middle Eastern Ensemble, West African Drumming and Dance, Voices of Imani, Liturgy Arts Group, a student a cappella group, BC bOp, Marching Band, Wind Ensemble, etc.), through more informal student groups (by consultation with the Director of the Undergraduate Program in Music), or through private lessons.

 - Cumulative Listening Competency

 Majors will be asked to identify important works from the Western tradition in a series of Listening Competency exams.
 Each year of the music major (normally three), a list of works will be given to students that they must be able to identify by the end of the year.
-A listening test on each of three lists of works will be administered until the student passes.
+A listening test on each of the three lists of works will be administered until the student passes.